 Once you've had confirmation of your eligibility, you'll need to book a needs-assessment appointment and make the appropriate travel arrangements.
 The needs assessment is an informal session, lasting approximately two hours - you'll talk to your assessor about your course and together identify what kind of help would best suit your needs.

 Don't book your needs assessment or make any equipment purchases before you've been contacted by the relevant body as you won't be reimbursed.
-If you're moving straight from undergraduate study to postgraduate study, you may not need a new needs assessment, but you must check this.
+If you're moving straight from undergraduate study to postgraduate study, you may not need a new needs assessment, but you must check this first.

 Expect the process to last 14 weeks from submitting your application to receiving funding, which will be paid directly to your bank account or to the suppliers of your additional equipment.